AndoKPD/kpd-scripts/README.md

 ENABLE USERSCRIPTS IN SETTINGS

-To use userscipts, copy the .js files to <Documents>/idkr/scripts where <Documents> is your Documents folder.
+To use userscipts, copy the .js files to Documents/idkr/scripts.

 IF YOU CHANGE SOMETHING IN THE SETTINGS OR THE SOURCE CODE, RELOAD THE WINDOW!